Snake Temple: History

 The temple was constructed in the 1805 to honour Chor Soo Kong (also known as Master Qingshui), a Buddhist monk who lived during the Song dynasty (960–1279) for his numerous miracles and good deeds especially in healing the sick and giving shelter to snakes.
 When the temple structure was completed in the 1800s, snakes coming from the species of Wagler's pit viper reportedly appeared by themselves.

 Features

 The temple is filled with the smoke of burning incense and a variety of pit vipers.
-The vipers are believed to be rendered harmless by the sacred smoke, but as a safety precaution, the snakes have been de-venomed but still have their fangs intact.
-Other species of snake also available in the temple.
+The vipers are believed to be rendered harmless by the sacred smoke, but as a safety precaution, the snakes have been de-venomed while still retaining their fangs.
+Other species of snakes are also found in the temple.
 Visitors are warned against picking up the reptiles and placing them on their bodies to take pictures.
 Aside from the snakes, two brick wells known as the "Dragon Eye Wells/Dragon Pure Water Wells" are located inside the temple together with two giant brass bells.
 In 2005, a snake breeding centre was set up in the temple.